Knowing when to repair and when to replace campus assets

 FCI is the total cost of needed building repairs and renewal divided by the current cost of replacing the building.
 Each building’s FCI score reflects the current condition of the building: good, fair, poor, or critical.
 It is normal to see buildings in all stages of condition.

-For example, the bubble diagram below shows the condition of our core buildings as assessed by the Ministry of Advanced Education in 2018, augmented by renovations completed to date after that audit.
-Our next audit is currently being undertaken (2021).
+For example, the bubble diagram below shows the condition of our core buildings as assessed by the Ministry of Advanced Education in 2021, augmented by renovations completed to date after that audit.

 - The size of the bubble represents the square footage — so bigger buildings are bigger bubbles.